5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 ### Changing `_PRW` to specific return values
 This approach (which also requires patching the `DSDT`) changes the power resource values for all occurrences of `_PRW` to the same values (`0x09`, `0x04`) instead of deleting the whole `_PRW` method.
 The guide can be found [here](https://github.com/grvsh02/A-guide-to-completely-fix-sleep-wake-issues-on-hackintosh-laptops).

-## Outlook: possible `SSDT` implementation
-:bulb: If changing `_PRW` to specific return values could be implemented via an `SSDT` including the `_OSI` method, no more binary renames would be required so the changes would only affect macOS.
-This would probably the cleanest implementation to fix the issue.

-It would require the user to list all the Devices in the SSDT which have the `_PRW` method and return the values (`0x09`, `0x04`) for those instead of the original.

-Maybe someone with more ACPI knowledge could write such a table.
-It's probably easier to reroute the GPE calls if the methods `GPRW/UPRW` exist in `DSDT` already.
-In my Laptop it's not the case though.

 ## Resources
 - `_PWR` (PowerResource for Wake) [Specifications](https://uefi.org/specs/ACPI/6.4/07_Power_and_Performance_Mgmt/device-power-management-objects.html#prw-power-resources-for-wake)